Kong/docs.konghq.com/app/_hub/kong-inc/graphql-proxy-cache-advanced/index.md

 ### Cache Status

 Kong identifies the status of the request's proxy cache behavior via the `X-Cache-Status` header.
 There are several possible values for this header:

 * `Miss`: The request could be satisfied in cache, but an entry for the resource was not found in cache, and the request was proxied upstream.
 * `Hit`: The request was satisfied and served from cache.
 * `Refresh`: The resource was found in cache, but could not satisfy the request, due to `Cache-Control` behaviors or reaching its hard-coded `cache_ttl` threshold.
 * `Bypass`: The request could not be satisfied from cache based on plugin configuration.

 ### Admin API

 This plugin provides several endpoints to managed cache entities.
-These endpoints are assigned to the `gql-proxy-cache` resource.
+These endpoints are assigned to the `graphql-proxy-cache-advanced` resource.

 The following endpoints are provided on the Admin API to examine and purge cache entities:

 ### Retrieve a Cache Entity

-Two separate endpoints are available: one to look up a known plugin instance, and another that searches all gql-proxy-cache plugins data stores for the given cache key.
+Two separate endpoints are available: one to look up a known plugin instance, and another that searches all graphql-proxy-cache-advanced plugins data stores for the given cache key.
 Both endpoints have the same return value.

 **Endpoint**

-<div class="endpoint get">/gql-proxy-cache/:plugin_id/caches/:cache_id</div>
+<div class="endpoint get">/graphql-proxy-cache-advanced/:plugin_id/caches/:cache_id</div>

 | Attributes | Description
 | -------------- | -------
-|`plugin_id` | The UUID of the gql-proxy-cache plugin
+|`plugin_id` | The UUID of the graphql-proxy-cache-advanced plugin
 | `cache_id` | The cache entity key as reported by the X-Cache-Key response header

 **Endpoint**

-<div class="endpoint get">/gql-proxy-cache/:cache_id</div>
+<div class="endpoint get">/graphql-proxy-cache-advanced/:cache_id</div>

 | Attributes | Description
 | -------------- | -------